 Some women feel that it’s the “best of both worlds,” in that it provides thin patients with natural-looking, full breasts without requiring the multiple donor sites necessary for stacked flaps or the fat grafting procedures needed to camouflage implants.
 Hybrid breast reconstruction is considered flap reconstruction that is supplemented with an implant for added projection, similar to breast augmentation.

-In hybrid reconstruction, a silicone or saline (salt water) breast implant is placed above the muscle (preprectoral) and then covered with a layer of your own body fat, taken from a donor site such as the abdomen, thigh, or buttock.
+In flap-implant reconstruction (HyFIL®), a silicone or saline (salt water) breast implant is placed above the muscle (preprectoral) and then covered with a layer of your own body fat, taken from a donor site such as the abdomen, thigh, or buttock.

 Combining natural tissue with an implant allows for the creation of a bigger breast than might be possible using only your own tissue from a single donor site, especially if you’re thin or don’t have a lot of body fat.
 The implant is covered with natural, living fat, which makes the breast feel warmer and more natural than a breast recreated through implant reconstruction.
 Acellular dermal matrix (ADM), a “sling” made of collagen, is typically used in hybrid breast reconstruction to hold the implant in place.